 Kerala doesn’t have a single “best” time—it depends on what you’re after.

-For weather perfection: Pick January, February, November, or December
+- For weather perfection: January, February, November or December

-For budget travel: Consider May, June, or September
+- For budget travel: May, June or September

-For cultural experiences: Time your visit around Onam (August-September) or Vishu (April)
+- For cultural experiences: Onam (August–September) or Vishu (April)

-For avoiding crowds: Visit during May, June, or September
+- For avoiding crowds: May, June or September

 Each season reveals different facets of Kerala’s personality.
 Winter showcases its beaches and backwaters.
 Monsoon unveils its wild, untamed beauty.
 Summer offers authentic local life without tourist filters.